Edward Goolsby

 Representative Engagements

-• Successfully helped an energy industry client obtain a critical June 2020 injunction to stop a former employee from improperly using confidential client information to aid a competitor.
+• In a June 2020 injunction hearing, he successfully helped an energy industry client obtain an injunction to stop a former employee from improperly using confidential client information to aid a competitor.
 At the injunction hearing, Mr. Goolsby cross-examined the president of the competing company.
 See more here.

 • In 2018, he successfully defended a family-owned insulation company against a negligence suit.
 He took three witnesses on direct examination, cross examined a fourth witness, and delivered a closing argument.